EEL5840-EEE4773-Spring2022/final-project-code-and-report-machine_learners/README.md

 ## Edit this READ-ME

 Please edit this read-me file with information about your project.
 You can find a [READ-ME template here](https://github.com/catiaspsilva/README-template).
+Final_CNN - This is our saved CNN model after training on all data_train.npy images with best parameters achieved through GridSearch CV train.ipynb - Jupyter notebook with code including all preprocessing , GridSearch CV, and then training on final model steps. easy_test.ipynb - Jupyter notebook used to classify the images and test the accuracy of Easy Test Dataset.